-The day’s collection is put into a crescent-shaped container called gaanja, which is then shaken and swung repeatedly by touching the water surface until all the seeds get cleaned.
+The day’s collection is put into a crescent-shaped container called ganja, which is then shaken and swung repeatedly by touching the water surface until all the seeds get cleaned.
 Clean seeds are then packed into small bags.
-The seeds are again put into a cylindrical container, and rolled on the ground so as to make their surface smooth.
+The seeds are again put into a cylindrical container and rolled on the ground so as to make their surface smooth.
 They bring the seeds to their huts and keep them overnight.
 The next day, female members spread the seeds over mats and let them dry for about two to three hours.

 All processed seeds are sieved for gradation.
 The process involves different sizes of makhanas to pass through different sieving devices known as jharna, rectangular iron plates.
 The process requires the makhanas to pass through 16 sieves.
 All graded seeds are stored separately.

-As soon as the makhanas dry, they require frying or else they tend to get spoilt easily.
+As soon as the makhanas dry, they require frying, or else they tend to get spoilt easily.
 After frying, these seeds are then preserved in a container made of long bamboo strips and plastered with cow dung.
 The upper portion of the container is shielded with a coarse cloth so as to maintain a certain temperature.
 After a few hours, they need to be fried again; the same process is followed and the fried makhanas are placed on a wooden plate once done.

-The fried nuts are left to cool off and then these seeds are manually cleaned until the white puff pops out of the black coloured seeds.
-It is ensured that no residue of the black seed is left on the doubly expanded white puff and kept in packets for selling them in the markets.
+The fried nuts are left to cool off and then these seeds are manually cleaned until the white puff pops out of the black colored seeds.
+It is ensured that no residue of the black seed is left on the doubly expanded white puff and kept in packets for selling in the markets.